bitcoinbrisbane/bitcoinpokertour/README.md

 | 9–15     | Top 3       | 50%, 30%, 20%              |
 | 16–20    | Top 4       | 50%, 25%, 15%, 10%         |
 | 21–25    | Top 5       | 40%, 25%, 20%, 10%, 5%     |

+💡 Payouts are based on total prize pool (after any fees, if applicable).